Bedework/bw-dav-tester/README.md

 	[|] - node is empty.
 	[||] - node is not empty.
 	[json] - node contains valid JSON data.
-	[icalendar] - node contains valid iCalendare data.
+	[icalendar] - node contains valid iCalendar data.

-	Each path segment can now have its own test and "../" can be used to move up to the parent.
+Each path segment can now have its own test and "../" can be used to move up to
+	the parent.
 This allows testing for an element matching specific content plus its sibling matching other specific content. e.g., "/{D}A/{D}B[=b]/../{D}C[=c] which checks for an element {D}A with two child elements {D}B and {D}C each